ropensci-training/workshops-norwich-2013-09/01-introduction/best-practices.md

 4. Where possible attach `sessionInfo()` somewhere in your project folder.
 Session information is invaluable since it captures all of the packages used in the current project.
 If a newer version of a project changes the way a function behaves, you can always go back and reinstall the version that worked (Note: At least on CRAN all older versions of packages are permanently archived).

+When you use the `stitch()` function in the `knitr` package, it automatically includes this information.